AxonIQ/reference-guide/axon-framework/monitoring/tracing.md

 | `PayloadTypeSpanAttributesProvider`         | `axon_payload_type`         | The class of the payload in the message                                                 |
 | `MetadataSpanAttributesProvider`            | `axon_metadata_{key}`       | All metadata of the message is also added to the span with its corresponding key        |

-In addition to the ones provided by the framework, you can also create your own `SpanAttributesProvider` and add it to the `SpanFactory` to add custom information you would like to include as a label.
+In addition to the ones provided by the framework, you can also create a custom `SpanAttributesProvider` and add it to the `SpanFactory`, in case you want to add custom information you would like to include as a label.

 ```java
 public class CustomSpanAttributesProvider implements SpanAttributesProvider {